-Recognition and enforcement12
+Recognition and enforcement 15

 Article 23(1) - Measures of protection taken in one Contracting State shall be recognised by operation of law in all other Contracting States.
+Such measures of protection should be taken into consideration before ordering a measure of protection.

-Article 23(2) - Recognition of a measure of protection may however be refused for one of the reasons listed in Article 23(2).13
+Article 23(2) - Recognition of a measure of protection may however be refused for one of the reasons listed in Article 23(2).16